Undergraduate Student Education Research Training Workshop

 Fellows will interact with faculty members and graduate students who serve as program mentors.
 An additional component of the workshop is that fellows will attend pre-selected paper sessions, symposia, or key events at the AERA Annual Meeting.
 This part of the workshop curricular provides fellows with the opportunity to learn about the research enterprise and experience what research professionals do at research conferences.

-Dates: The Workshop activities will take place Wednesday, April 10 – Saturday, April 13, 2024 during the 2024 Annual Meeting in Philadelphia.
+Dates: The Workshop activities will take place Wednesday, April 23 – Saturday, April 26, 2025 during the AERA 2025 Annual Meeting in Denver.

-Award: Fellows will participate in the Undergraduate Student Education Research Training Workshop during the AERA 2024 Annual Meeting in Philadelphia.
+Award: Fellows will participate in the Undergraduate Student Education Research Training Workshop during the AERA 2025 Annual Meeting in Denver.
 The award includes conference registration and three nights of lodging at a designated hotel.
-The fellows and/or their home institutions are responsible for transportation costs to Philadelphia.
+The fellows and/or their home institutions are responsible for transportation costs to Denver.
 Most meals are part of the Workshop activities.

 Eligibility: Candidates may come from a broad range of fields across the arts and sciences.
 Underrepresented racial and ethnic minorities and women are encouraged to apply.
 Candidates must be: